jpaver/opengametools/README.md

 Open game tools is a set of unencumbered, free, lightweight, easy-to-integrate tools for use in game development.

-So far it only contains the a MagicaVoxel scene loader called ogt_vox_loader, but there is more to come when I have some cycles.
+So far it only contains the a MagicaVoxel scene reader and writer [ogt_vox.h](https://github.com/jpaver/opengametools/blob/master/src/ogt_vox.h), but there will be more to come when I have some cycles.

 Please consider contributing.
 See [CONTRIBUTING.md](https://github.com/jpaver/opengametools/blob/master/CONTRIBUTING.md) for more details.

-## MagicaVoxel scene loader
+## MagicaVoxel scene reader and writer.

-A C++ loader for [MagicaVoxel](https://ephtracy.github.io/)'s vox file format that allows you to deep access scene information within a .vox file.
+A C++ reader and writer for [MagicaVoxel](https://ephtracy.github.io/)'s vox file format

+Reading from .vox allows you to deep access scene information and:
 - enumerate all or a subset of instance placements within a vox file.
 - get the transforms for those instances as a matrix flattened relative to the scene file.
 - access the voxel grid data for the models referenced by those placements.